grafana/k6-studio/README.md

 ## Installation

-k6 Studio is available for Mac and Windows.
+k6 Studio is available for Mac and Windows (Linux support coming soon).
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

 > ⚠️ [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.